hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-Apart from those roles and rolebindings being created at the parent namespaces, they are all propageted to the subnamespaces at team and project level:
+Apart from those roles and rolebindings being created at the parent namespaces, they are all propagated to the subnamespaces at team and project level:

 ```shell
 $ kubectl get role -n cfe-pce pce-admin